 10. Anti-cancer properties of Dates

 β-glucans and polyphenol found in dates may be helpful in inhibiting cancer cell proliferation and promotes apoptosis.
-Thus consumption of dates possess anti tumor properties against different cancer cells and reduce cell damage (15).
+Thus consumption of dates possesses anti-tumor properties against different cancer cells and reduces cell damage (15).

 11. Eating dates cure constipation

-A research study suggested that dates contain the accurate amount of minerals and sugars, especially potassium and reduced sugars which is important to cure constipation disorders and intestinal transit.
+A research study suggested that dates contain an accurate amount of minerals and sugars, especially potassium and reduced sugars which is important to cure constipation disorders and intestinal transit.

 Furthermore, dates are also rich in dietary fibers especially insoluble fibers which accelerate gastrointestinal transit (GIT) activity and reducing the risk of constipation.
 Hence consumption of dates pulp and palm sap may be very beneficial for the treatment of digestive system disorders as constipation (16).